Paper abortion: Support

-In his Netflix stand-up show Sticks & Stones, comedian Dave Chappelle alluded to the male abortion debate.
-He said of women: "This is theirs, the right to choose is their unequivocal right.
-Not only do I believe they have the right to choose, I believe that they shouldn’t have to consult anybody, except for a physician, about how they exercise that right."
-He added "And ladies, to be fair to us, I also believe that if you decide to have the baby, a man should not have to pay.
-That’s fair.
-If you can kill this motherfucker, I can at least abandon them.
-It’s my money, my choice."

 Interestingly, there is overlap between masculists and feminists on this point.
 For example, Australian writer and comedian Catherine Deveny makes the point that requiring the male to be automatically resigned to forced parenthood is a violation of a man's right to choose when women have various options to absolve the man of parental responsibility; namely, she says, "the options are abortion, adoption, parenting together or sole parenting."
 Deveny also condemns the antiquated notion of "men [being] obligated to provide for women", which she considers to be reminiscent of "oppressive heteronormative values [that] belong in the 1950s".
-As a solution, Deveney suggests a "no kids yet" register that would give men an opt-out solution that would prevent fathers from being forced to father a child against their will—or at least prevent them from being forced to pay child support.
+As a solution, Deveny suggests a "no kids yet" register that would give men an opt-out solution that would prevent fathers from being forced to father a child against their will, or at least prevent them from being forced to pay child support.

 Opposition

 Paper abortion has met opposition by those who see it as an excuse for men to shirk their responsibilities as a father.
 Critics say that men should use birth control (either contraception or sterilization) or practice abstinence if they want to avoid the financial and personal responsibilities of fatherhood.
 This stance does not account for those men who conceive a child even after taking reasonable precautions, or involuntary conception as a result of birth control sabotage, sexual assault, statutory rape of underage boys by adult women, or sperm theft.